jenniferthompson/webstage/content/about/_index.md

 <p style="text-align:center">one-page resume (forthcoming!) | <a href = "cv.pdf">academic CV</a></p>

 I use data as a tool to help me and my collaborators understand the world.
 Because numbers mean nothing without communication and context, I'm always trying to improve not only my statistical and programming skills, but how I collaborate with others on developing research ideas and communicating results.
-I love building community and working with people and data that can help facilitate understanding and progress.
+I love building community and working with people and data that facilitate understanding and progress.

 I use R for data wrangling, statistical analysis, visualization, and reproducible reporting.
-You can find lots of my code on [Github](http://github.com/jenniferthompson); I've written one R package for cluster bootstrapped multinomial regression *(joint work with Rameela Chandrasekhar)* and one with collections of functions I wrote and use frequently, several focused on reporting results from the `rms` package.
+You can find lots of my code on [Github](http://github.com/jenniferthompson), including two R packages: [ClusterBootMultinom](https://github.com/jenniferthompson/ClusterBootMultinom) and [JTHelpers](https://github.com/jenniferthompson/JTHelpers).

 I have an undergraduate degree in math from Harding University, with minors in English, Spanish and management.
 My Master of Public Health in Biostatistics is from the [Gillings School of Public Health](https://sph.unc.edu/bios/biostatistics/) at the [University of North Carolina-Chapel Hill](https://media.giphy.com/media/3o7abIileRivlGr8Nq/giphy.gif).
 While at UNC, I worked in the Biometric Consulting Lab under Dr. Gary Koch, who was also my thesis advisor.